-It is very long-lived tree that is known to have survived two centuries.
+It is a very long-lived tree that is known to have survived two centuries.
 They grow best in the dry Mediterranean climate.
 The Punica granatum nana is a dwarf variety often used for creating a bonsai tree.

 Additional Information